CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 An analogRead() takes 111.987µs.
 This gives a frequency of 8928.5Hz.

-The calculation on the reference website indicates that in free running mode using the default clock settings on the Arduino (16MHz clock, 125kHz ADC clock, 13 cycle conversion) we can expect a sample rate of 9600Hz.
+In free running mode using the default clock settings on the Arduino (16MHz clock, 125kHz ADC clock, 13 cycle conversion) we can expect a sample rate of ~9600Hz (125000 / 13 = 9615.4).

+The choice between using the built-in analogRead() function and free running mode on the ADC can result in a ~700Hz improvement in Fs.
+This is why the Open Music FFT samples use the free running approach.

 ### Open Music FFT script